vertiond/vcoin/docs/CLI.md

-Bcoin ships with bcoin-cli as its default HTTP client for command line access.
+Vcoin ships with vcoin-cli as its default HTTP client for command line access.

 ## Configuration